donutloop/machine_learning_doc/setting_up_your_machine_learing_application.md

 * Make sure dev and test come form same distribution
     * Training set from webpages
     * Dev and test set from app users

+## Fields

+it is important to remove all columns from the dataset that influences negative a prediction for the incoming dataset

+* ID
+* ...